Smell & Taste

 Fire/Smoke

 Whilst some signs of fire/smoke are visible, smell can provide an early warning sign that those with a smell disorder are unable to rely upon.
-Having smoke detectors installed and regularly tested are important for everyone – in the UK, the local fire service can provide these or they can be purchased in most general stores and supermarkets or online.

 ‘I test my smoke alarms weekly